moutons/chef-web-docs/chef_master/source/server_monitor.rst

 ha-status
 -----------------------------------------------------
-The ``ha-status`` subcommand is used to check the status for services running in a high availability topology.
+The ``ha-status`` subcommand is used to check the status for services running in the (deprecated as of Chef Server 12.8) DRBD high availability topology.
 This command will verify the following:

        * The Keepalived daemon is enabled in the config
        * The DRBD process is enabled in the config